nicolas-kuechler/eth-cil-road-segmentation-2018/README.md

 #### Reproducing Kaggle results

-As the evaluation process might long, we recommend running the following commands on the Leonhard cluster using the following configurations
+As the training and also the evaluation process takes a long time, we recommend running the following commands on the Leonhard cluster using the following configurations:

 ```
 bsub -n 10 -q "gpu.24h" -R "rusage[mem=10000,ngpus_excl_p=1]" COMMAND